openhwgroup/cv32e40x/docs/user_manual/source/x_ext.rst

 Integration
 -----------

-When integrating the eXtension interface, all parameters used by both |corev|, the systemverilog interface and the coprocessor/interconnect must match.
+When integrating the eXtension interface, all parameters used by both |corev|, the SystemVerilog interface and the coprocessor/interconnect must match.
 Parameters or localparams should be used at the hierarchy level above |corev| as shown in :numref:`xif-integration`.

 .. figure:: ../images/xif_integration.png